mil0xeth/yearn-v3-AAVE-Delta-Neutral-st-yCRV-foundry/README.md

-# AAVE-Delta-Neutral-st-yCRV Strategy for Yearn V3 (foundry)
+# AAVE-Delta-Neutral-st-yCRV Strategy for yearn V3
 Strategy collateralizes asset on AAVE (V3) and borrows CRV token to deposit into st-yCRV.

 This repo uses [Foundry](https://book.getfoundry.sh/) for tests.